Burford Primary School

 Writing (including spelling, grammar, punctuation and handwriting)

 Throughout the Early Years, Lower School and Upper School, we teach writing through a text-based approach, which allows us to meet the needs of the children that we are teaching – through choosing a text that engages, inspires and motivates.
-As well as reading a wide variety of genres, children are given frequent opportunities to develop their skills in writing in different genres.
-During the term children should help to develop a set of success criteria/writing toolkit during each taught unit which enables them to assess their own writing.
-Teachers will regularly model the drafting and editing process to and with the children as well as providing good examples of published writing of a similar genre.
-Children are required to write at length, regularly and at an age appropriate length, producing at least one piece of extended writing every two weeks.
-To provide children with opportunities to write at length, in a range of styles and across the curriculum, extended writing opportunities are timetabled.
-Teachers use the Four Purposes for Writing (Michael Tidd) to ensure that pupils are clear about why they are writing and who they are writing for.
+As well as reading a wide variety of genres, children are given frequent opportunities to develop their skills in writing in different styles.
+Teachers will regularly model the drafting and editing process to and with the children.

-Tier 2 vocabulary from the text/unit is displayed to encourage children to use new words in their writing.
-Children are taught discrete punctuation and grammar skills, appropriate to their year group, within our text based approach to planning, allowing opportunities to identify, practice and consolidate grammatical understanding, whilst also being immersed in a text.
-Children then apply the grammar and punctuation skills that they have learnt in their extended pieces of writing.
+Vocabulary from the text/unit is displayed to encourage children to use new words in their writing.
+Children are taught punctuation and grammar skills, appropriate to their year group, within our text based approach to planning, allowing opportunities to identify, practice and consolidate grammatical understanding, whilst also being immersed in a text.
+Children then apply the grammar and punctuation skills that they have learnt in their pieces of writing.
 We also recognise that writing fluently depends on effective transcription.
-To help embed these skills, pupils take part in daily dictation sessions.
+To help embed these skills, pupils take part in dictation sessions.
 These also allow the children to revise grammar, punctuation and spelling that have been previously taught.

 Spelling

 Spelling in Reception, Year 1 and Year 2 are taught as an integral part of Read Write Inc Phonics programme.
-On completion of this, children in Years 2 and 3 are taught spelling through the RWI spelling programme.
-In Years 4 – 6, children are currently taught spelling using the Spelling Shed programme.
-However, the RWI spelling programme will be rolled out to older year groups as children familiar with the RWI scheme move through school.
+On completion of this, children in Years 2 - 6 are taught spelling through the RWI spelling programme.

 Handwriting

 In Reception and Year 1, children learn to sit correctly at a table, holding a pencil comfortably and correctly.
 They begin to form lower-case letters in the correct direction, starting and finishing in the right place.
-They also understand which letters belong to which handwriting ‘families’ and how to practise these.
-All children are introduced to cursive handwriting from the end of Year 2, where they learn how to form letters using a lead in and exit line.
-In KS2 they continue to refine their handwriting.
+They also understand which letters belong to which handwriting 'families' and how to practise these.
+Children are introduced to precursive handwriting In Year 3 or on completion of RWI, where they learn how to form letters using a lead in and exit line.
+In Upper School they are introduced to cursive and continue to refine their handwriting.
 We believe this raises standards in handwriting throughout the whole school, developing confidence, accuracy, fluency and improved presentation.

 IMPACT